flinden68/OSGI-Cloudant-connector/README.md

 #Using the plugin#
 #First thing to do is to make connection with the cloudant server.

-CloudantConnector connector = new CloudantConnector(account, username, password);
+CloudantConnector connector = new CloudantConnector(account, username, password, dbName, create);

 #Check if there is already a connection established.